Inicio de la 1a Fase: 4 septiembre 2016

 Hans Ulrich Obrist

-Shanghai Project Envision 2116, considers mankind's future - 100 years from now.
+Shanghai Project, and its theme of Envision 2116, considers mankind's future - 100 years from now.

 Under the co-directorship of Yongwoo Lee, Director of Shanghai Himalayas Museum, and Hans Ulrich Obrist, Artistic Director of Serpentine Galleries London, the Shanghai Project is organized by the Shanghai Himalayas Museum, co-organized by the Shanghai International Culture Association, with lead sponsors Zendai Group and Envision Energy.
 It is notable that the Shanghai Project continues to grow into a pan-Shanghai event as it forms partnerships with museums and art fairs throughout the city.
 Museum partners include Power Station of Art, Rockbund Art Museum and chi K11 Museum, as well as West Bund Art Fair and Photo Shanghai.

 From its inception, Shanghai Project has differentiated itself from other existing art festivals by placing emphasis on audience-oriented programming.
-Inaugural events for the first part of the project, or Phase 1, will offer audience participation, engagement and other public projects over the course of 10 months, beginning 4 September 2016.
+Inaugural events for the first part of the project, or Chapter 1, offers audience participation, engagement and other public projects over the course of 10 months, beginning 4 September 2016.

-The Phase 1 of Shanghai Project is composed of architecture, design, library projects, children's programs, community participation programs, open call projects and an international conference.
+The Chapter 1 of Shanghai Project was composed of architecture, design, library projects, children's programs, community participation programs, open call projects and an international conference.
 The conference featured numerous internationally recognized scholars, curators, critics, artists and art professionals, and was co-organized with the International Biennial Association and in partnership with Power Station of Art.

 Envision Pavilion & Programs

-Nigerian artist Otobong Nkanga is presenting a series of scenarios looking to heal the fractured relationship humans have with land, culture and society.
-"Landversation" is part of a series of performances that will unfold during the next 10 weeks with various interlocutors- farmers, architects, scientists, healers and entrepreneurs.
+Nigerian artist Otobong Nkanga presented a series of scenarios looking to heal the fractured relationship humans have with land, culture and society.
+"Landversation" is part of a series of performances that unfolded during10 weeks with various interlocutors- farmers, architects, scientists, healers and entrepreneurs.

-Cildo Meireles’s (Brazil) large installation inside the pavilion provides a multi-sensory experience that explores two ecological possibilities of our future by juxtaposing the organic and the plastic.
-Canadian writer and artist Douglas Coupland presents his "Slogans for 22nd Century" as neon sign panels.
-Zhang Haimeng, creates an online game, allowing all the online citizens to participate in "creating" a virtual society in year 2116.
+Cildo Meireles’s (Brazil) large installation inside the pavilion provided a multi-sensory experience that explored two ecological possibilities of our future by juxtaposing the organic and the plastic.
+Canadian writer and artist Douglas Coupland presented his "Slogans for 22nd Century" as neon sign panels.
+Zhang Haimeng, created an online game, allowing all the online citizens to participate in "creating" a virtual society in year 2116.

 + more info